 How many different colours and shapes have you been able to get in the pearls harvested at your pearl farm?
 Do the colours and shapes change from year to year?

 But over the years we have established one rule that gives us a great head start and it is to rear and condition the oyster pre-seeding by growing them to at least 16cm.
 And that is a minimum.
-If we do not follow that rule, we have all sorts of problems that pops up.
+If we do not follow that rule, we have all sorts of problems.
 We could seed them at 10 cm, but we would get small pearls, weak oyster that grows slow and heaps of disease issues.
 No thank you.
 Been there.